khaors/geocompr/main.md

 The `sfg` class represents the different simple feature geometry types: point, linestring, polygon (and their 'multi' equivalents, such as multipoints) or geometry collection.

 Usually you are spared the tedious task of creating geometries on your own since you can simply import an already existing spatial file.
-However, there are a set of function to create simple feature geometry objects (`sfg`) from scratch if needed.
+However, there are a set of functions to create simple feature geometry objects (`sfg`) from scratch if needed.
 The names of these functions are simple and consistent, as they all start with the `st_`  prefix and end with the name of the geometry type in lowercase letters:

 - A point - `st_point()`